bmolnar91/workbook/module_oop.md

 Code that uses generics has many benefits over non-generic code:

 - Stronger type checks at compile time.
-  A Java compiler applies strong type checking to generic code and issues errors if the code violates _type safety_.
+  A Java compiler applies strong type checking to generic code and issues errors if the code violates **type safety**.
 Fixing compile-time errors is easier than fixing runtime errors.
-- Elimination of casts.
+- Elimination of casts, which results cleaner code and better performance.
 - Enabling programmers to implement generic algorithms.
   By using generics, programmers can implement generic algorithms that work on collections of different types, can be customized, and are type safe and easier to read.